 What to do When a Death Occurs

 We cannot take the deceased into our care until the individual has been officially pronounced dead.
-Once we have been notified of the passing and removal of the deceased body has been approved by you and the appropriate authorities we are able to arrive quickly to your location – generally within an hour or so.
-During this time spend some time with your loved one saying goodbye.
+Once we have been notified that you and the appropriate authorities approve the passing and removal of the deceased body, we can arrive quickly at your location – generally within an hour or so.
+During this time, spend some time with your loved one saying goodbye.

 If the person was NOT under some program care where the death at home was expected, you should call the police (911) – unexpected death.
 A police officer will come to your home and determine if the death needs further investigation or looks to be of natural causes.
 The medical examiner will be called as a matter of course.
-If the medical examiner is able to find a medical doctor to sign the death certificate, the medical examiner will allow the deceased person may be transported to our funeral home.
-The police office will give you a waiver number which we need in order to take your loved one into our care.
+If the medical examiner can find a medical doctor to sign the death certificate, the medical examiner will allow the deceased person may be transported to our funeral home.
+The police officer will give you a waiver number which we need to take your loved one into our care.

-After we receive word that is is OK to take the deceased into our care, we move rapidly to come to your residence.
+After we receive word that it is OK to take the deceased into our care, we move rapidly to your residence.
 This happens fairly quickly – generally an hour or so – after we are notified, but you will have some time with the deceased while awaiting our arrival.

 Funerals Your Way

 When you do call us we will ask for some basic information about you and the deceased.
 One of the first things we try to determine is who will have legal responsibility of making decisions for the deceased.
 This is usually the next of kin but the deceased my have assigned a “Durable Power of Attorney for Health Care” to another party.
 We also have a decedent information form which we may ask you to complete.
 It provides us with most of the information required for the death certificate.

 We then usually schedule an appointment to come into our office to sign the legal paperwork.
 This however can be done by email or fax, should that be better for you.